tsawyer/dvmhost/docs/quantar-call-handling-improvements.md

 - **Golay(24,12,8) decode validity was tightened and tested.**
   Golay(24,12,8) protects compact P25 signaling fields by carrying 12 bits of data in a 24-bit codeword capable of correcting up to three bit errors.
 The bug fixed here was in decode-validity reporting: some bad protected data could appear usable. `Golay24128::decode24128()` now reports decode validity more accurately, and focused coverage was added in `tests/edac/Golay24128_Tests.cpp` for zero data, all-ones data, normal patterns, correctable errors, uncorrectable errors, and byte-array behavior.
 This supports DFSI/P25 paths that depend on Golay-protected voice header and signaling fields.
 The new Golay(24,12,8) tests pass, and the P25 test set was checked successfully except for `./build/tests/dvmtests "[p25][kmm_cmac]"` and `./build/tests/dvmtests "[aes][mac_cmac]"`; those same two tests also fail on master.

-## AI Assistance

-This document and the related code were developed with assistance from Codex.
-This document was mostly human-written and has been reviewed carefully for accuracy.
-The code has received human review within the author’s expertise and available equipment.
-Given the size and complexity of this work, developer peer review and continued field validation are recommended.
-Of course, this work is for non-commercial amateur radio use only.